World Continence Week

 There are so many people that suffer in silence with bladder and bowel related continence issues.
 But we think we’ll be able to help.

-At Bladder & Bowel Community we are working hard to bring you a brand new service to help support people with continence issues.
+At Bladder & Bowel Community we are working hard to bring new and innovative support services to help people with continence issues.
 We’re excited to be able to offer what could potentially be a lifeline to so many people in the UK.

 - You’ll find a welcoming and supportive environment with our closed Facebook Group.
 Join the conversation.